-Please refer to See article 22683 (direct link coming soon) for a listing of design-time and runtime errors, and suggestions for resolving them.
+Please refer to GENERAL: Error List for a listing of design-time and runtime errors, and suggestions for resolving them.

 A compile error occurs during the process of compiling.
 It is not a logical error, but a syntax error (e.g., incorrect number of parameters, typing mistake, etc.).
 In E-Studio, a compile error can arise after clicking the Generate or the Run button, selecting Generate or Run in the E-Run menu, or pressing CTRL+F7 for Generate and F7 for Run.

 After completing the process of compiling, a runtime error is an error thrown during program execution when a line in the script cannot be completed.
 For specific examples of runtime errors, refer to the table under Locating Errors below.
 A runtime error may arise after the experiment has been launched and the startup information has been accepted.
 The experiment begins to run, but E-Run terminates when the error is encountered in the script.
 If running from E-Studio, an error dialog is displayed announcing the cause of the runtime error.
 If running from E-Run, E- Run displays an error dialog and returns to E-Run upon dismissal, with the cursor placed in the script at the line where the error occurred.